 ASTM is an international standards organization originally known as the American Society of Testing and Materials.
 ASTM standards are used to evaluate thousands of products.
 The D4956 standard is the Standard Specification for Retroreflective Sheeting for Traffic Control.
 So if a vinyl meets the ASTM D4956 standard, you can safely sell and install it for street signs.
 However, there are ten types referenced in the D4956 standards that cover different applications and levels of reflectivity.
 Types I, II, and III are different types of retro-reflective films.
 Types IV – X are prismatic constructions.

 Before you buy your vinyl, make sure you know the specification required.
-For a complete list of the Types of reflective sheeting, visit the Manual of Traffic Signs.

 Once you’ve identified the category of reflective sheeting you need, there is one more critical choice to make.
 This one’s a little more difficult because there isn’t a consensus.
 Different manufacturers use varying labels called ‘grades’ to promote the quality of their reflective vinyls.
 ORACAL offers its ORALITE films in commercial grade and engineer grade.
 Avery offers “utility”, engineer, and super engineer grade.
 EnduraLITE is available in engineer, flexible engineer and super engineer grades.
 How do you choose the right product?